ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Achieved

 * Provides honest assessment, including where the assessment outcome is not favourable for patient e.g. driver’s medical
-* Demonstrates the ability to communicate these outcomes to the patient
+* Communicates these outcomes to the patient

 ### Domain 3.
 Provide secondary medical care